kasbuunk/microservice/README.md

 - `gqlgen`

 Have a postgres instance running and run the `scripts/db.sh` to create database and tables as configured in local.env.

-## Evolutionary design

-Another goal of this project is to showcase how a microservice can be set up to modularise sets of functionality and invoke behaviour in other components through an interface, without the hassle of having maintaining multiple services.
-One can choose a single service binary with multiple `API`s, located in `api/`.
-This can be useful in early stages of development, or when the time for breaking up a well-designed modularised monolith never comes.

-One can freely decide to promote a service's `api` when there are reasons to do so.
-See how the `email` api could easily be extrapolated as a service on its own.
-It acts as a broker between services to send messages to each other.
-This process should be as easy as moving the api to a separate process and replace the behaviour invocation implementation to do a network call or configure the event bus, depending on the communication pattern of the application.
-The intent is to have a clean architecture, such that the developer may easily promote an api to be its own microservice and just change the implementation of the interface - through which other apis would interact with it - to be a client's network call or event over the application's event store.

 ### Asynchronous vs Synchronous